 Originally from Northern Ireland, Miss Esther Atkinson is a young artist with a promising career ahead of her.

-Esther's most recent achievements and engagements include singing the title role in Handel's Ariodante with the Maryland Opera Studio, singing La Marseillaise at the French Embassy in Washington D.C. and being named first place in the John Alexander Vocal Competition (Student Division)
+Esther's 2019/20 season included the title role in Handel's Ariodante with the Maryland Opera Studio, singing La Marseillaise at the French Embassy in Washington D.C. and being named first place in the John Alexander Vocal Competition (Student Division)

 associated with Mississippi Opera